Card Tier List for Back 4 Blood: The Best Cards Ranked

 Stimulants give a ton of important but temporary bonuses like +10% move speed, +10% reload speed, and +10% weapon swap speed for 30 seconds.
 This card is borderline A-Tier and could be down to B-Tier since it relies heavily on a Pain Med spawn.

-As I play a Mom main, stacking up on Pain Meds with a ton of healing cards paired with them gives a staggering amount of healing and health bonuses for your team.
+As I play a Mom main, stacking up on Pain Meds with a ton of healing cards paired with them gives your team a staggering amount of healing and health bonuses.

 Ridden Slayer – Offense Card